tajo/react-range/README.md

 allowOverlap: boolean;
 ```

-When there are multiple thumbs, should they be allowed to overlap?
+When there are multiple thumbs on a single track, should they be allowed to overlap?
 Default is `false`.

 ### direction (optional)